ayushinav/Porosity.jl/docs/src/intro/getting_started.md

 forward(model_SEO3, [])
 ```

 The `[]` argument is needed to make the interface consistent.
-It is not used anywhere and you can pass any value to it.
+It is not used anywhere, and you can pass any value to it.

 You can pass a whole vector for temperature and get the result :